 “The only constant is change.”
 You’re probably familiar with this phrase, but you probably don’t know how it relates to the University of Michigan Medical School.

 On Game of Thrones, “Winter is coming” is a catchphrase used to warn characters of impending doom.
-But in medical school admissions, “Summer is coming” would be far more apt.
+But in the case of medical school admissions, “Summer is coming” would be far more apt.
+Summer means you'll be getting secondaries soon, and you better not underestimate them!

 Are you looking for a last-minute application for the 2018-2019 medical school cycle?
 Are you interested in primary care and have some degree of ties to New York?
 Do you want to write secondary essays that are 2500 words each?